Lavender

 • Lavandula angustifolia (true lavender): very gentle, ideal for stress and restful sleep.

-• Lavandula latifolia (spike lavender): more camphoraceous, useful against stings, headaches or respiratory infections.
+• Lavandula latifolia (spike lavender): more camphorated, useful against insect bites, headaches, and respiratory infections.

 Another species, Lavandula stoechas (butterfly lavender), also has therapeutic properties but requires more precautions.